 Bone density starts to decline from age 30, but is most rapid following menopause.
 Low bone density, or osteoporosis, can be dangerous in your older age, as it can lead to serious and debilitating fractures.

-Colon cancer comes in a close 2nd in the commonest cancers that affect Singaporean women.
+Colon cancer comes in a close second for the most common cancers affecting Singaporean women.
 Want to learn how to screen for it?
 It’s simple.

 All it requires from you is a stool sample, which will be analysed for the presence of hidden (occult) blood.